astronomer/docs/astro/support.md

 After you've submitted your support request, sign in to the [Astronomer Support Portal](https://support.astronomer.io) to:

-- Review and comment on requests from your team
+- Review and comment on requests from your team.
-- Monitor the status of your requests
+- Monitor the status of your requests.
-- Communicate with Astronomer Support
+- Communicate with Astronomer Support.

 :::tip